Live On: Giovanni’s Story

 Giovanni was an 18-year-old high school Senior who loved to build things.
 His curiosity and brilliance would have him building makeshift rockets just to see if he could get them to fly and could piece together 2000+ Legos in a few hours.
 He loved macaroni and had an entrepreneurial mind from the age of five.

 When Giovanni was 16, he checked the box on his driver’s permit application to be an organ, eye and tissue donor.
-This decision would end up being something his family was grateful to honor after he passed away two years later.
+This decision would offer his family something positive after he passed away two years later.

-While beginning the process of donating the life-saving gifts Giovanni was able to give after he passed, his parents remembered that their attorney was on the National Wait List for a kidney.
-The LifeSource team inquired into the possibility of Giovanni being a donor to this family friend and shortly Giovanni’s parents received a phone call.
+While beginning the donation process after Giovanni died, his parents remembered that their attorney was on the National Wait List for a kidney.
+The LifeSource team inquired about Giovanni being a donor to this family friend and shortly Giovanni’s parents received a phone call.

 In tears, the familiar voice on the phone said “I’m so sorry for your loss….Giovanni is a match.”